composewell/haskell-dev/ghc-packages.md

 ## GHC Package Management

-When running `ghc` or `ghci` from command line you can only `import` Haskell packages that ghc knows about.
-Haskell Packages must be installed by a build tool, e.g. `cabal`, before ghc can use them.
+When running `ghc` or `ghci` from command line you can `import` only those Haskell packages that ghc knows about.

+## Package Databases

+Haskell Packages live in package databases.
+GHC has a default global package database installed with the compiler, this package database is always used unless you specify `-no-global-package-db` option.

+New package databases can be created by users directly using the `ghc-pkg` tool or by using build tools like `cabal`.
+A package database is a file that tells the compiler about packages, modules exposed by a particular package, where to find interface files (.hi) for each exposed module, where to find the library file to link corresponding to a library package.
+A package database is a local repository of packages independent of ghc installation.
+We can use any number of independent package databases when compiling a Haskell source.
+When compiling, users can specify the package databases to be used via command line flags.

+`ghc-pkg` is the utility shipped with `ghc` to create and manipulate package databases.
+Usually they are created by build tools.

+Packages can either be added to the default package database installed with ghc, or using a more modular approach they can added to user package databases instead.

-For quick resolution of any package related issues, when using `ghc` directly, you can use `ghc -v` to see how and from where GHC is loading its packages.
+For quick resolution of any package related issues, when using `ghc` directly, use `ghc -v` to see how and from where GHC is loading its packages.
 Read the following paragraphs for a detailed explanation of package management in GHC to better understand how it works.

-### Package Databases
+### Default Package Databases

 GHC can pick up packages from a `stack of package databases`.
-By default there are two databases known to GHC:
+There are two default package database locations known to GHC:

 * a `global` database at `<ghc-install-dir>/lib/ghc-<version>/package.conf.d/`
 * a `user` database at `$HOME/.ghc/arch-os-version/package.conf.d` or on